 However, consent.exe removal is not recommended.
 This file is a critical component of the operating system.
 Thus, its removal might end up with various computer-related problems unless this file is used by a malicious program.

 Malware creators like to use the names of legitimate files in order to prevent the removal of their viruses.
 So, be aware that consent.exe name may also be used to hide the presence of a virus.
-If your consent.exe is located not in the c:\windows or c:\windows\system32 folder, check the PC with updated anti-spyware to make sure that it is not a threat.
+Thus, if you suspect that you may have caught a computer virus, you should check this file’s location.

 If this file is located not in the c:\windows or c:\windows\system32 folder, check the PC with updated anti-spyware to make sure that it is not a threat.
 For system check, we recommend using Reimage.
 However, you can use any other software that is capable of performing consent.exe removal if needed.

 However, if you are 100% that this file is malicious, you should no try to delete it alone.
 Computer viruses consist of numerous different files which are responsible for specific activities.
 Thus, in order to clean your PC, you have to remove consent.exe together with other malicious files.
 In this case, malware removal tools are very helpful.

 The way how malicious file gets into Windows

 We want to remind that originally consent.exe file is legitimate.
 However, if your computer is sluggish, you cannot open particular programs or access files, noticed lots of ads on the browser, and found this file in a strange location, it might be malicious.

 The virus-related file might arrive on the system using a couple of methods, such as: